el-gringo/RxPaired/README.md

 ### Step 2: Linking the client script to your application

-In step 1, you should either have obtained an URL, a file, or both to a "client script".
+In step 1, you should either have obtained an URL, a file, or both, to a "client script".
 It will now need to be added to your application so it can send logs.

 This client script monkey-patches some logging and networking logic to redirect